 Group of about 60 species from tropical woodlands in many parts of the world.
 Of the two discussed here, one is grown for its colorful leaves, the other for its showy flowers.
 Plants thrive in fertile, well-drained soil free from nematodes.
 In areas where they aren't hardy, they make excellent container plants for deck, porch, or greenhouse.
 If you grow them in pots, give bright light (with protection from hot afternoon sun); let soil dry out somewhat between soakings, and feed monthly during active growth with a general-purpose liquid houseplant fertilizer.

-P. laxiflorum 'Shooting Stars'.
-SHOOTING STARS, AMETHYST STARS.
-Probably a selection of a Polynesian species.
-Upright and spreading, to 34 ft. tall, 23 ft. wide.
-Bright green, narrowly oval, pointed leaves to 3 in. long are good looking, but the inch-long, star-shaped purple blossoms provide the real show: They bloom profusely and almost continuously in warm weather and are attractive to hummingbirds.
+- Bright green, narrowly oval, pointed leaves to 3 inches long are good looking, but the inch-long, star-shaped purple blossoms provide the real show: They bloom profusely and almost continuously in warm weather and are attractive to hummingbirds.